-Spread trading or spread betting are both types of financial derivative.
+Spread trading or spread trading are both types of financial derivative.
 They are effectively the same thing.
 They allow you to speculate on the future direction of financial markets without owning the assets themselves.
 Both terms refer to the spread, which is the difference between the buy and sell prices, and is the main cost when trading.

-There are various advantages to spread betting/trading.
+There are various advantages to spread trading.
 You may use leverage, which means you don't have to hold the whole value of your position on your account.
 Instead, you require a deposit known as your initial margin.
-You may go long or short (speculating on a fall in the price of a financial instrument) on numerous markets, including Forex, individual equities, stock indices, commodities, etc. Profits on spread betting in the United Kingdom are not subject to Capital Gains Tax.
+You may go long or short (speculating on a fall in the price of a financial instrument) on numerous markets, including Forex, individual equities, stock indices, commodities, etc. Profits on spread trading in the United Kingdom are not subject to Capital Gains Tax.

-Spread betting works by placing bets on assets rather than physically purchasing or selling them.
+Spread trading works by placing bets on assets rather than physically purchasing or selling them.
 For example, in a classic Tesla trade, you would buy Tesla stock in the hope of selling it at a higher price.

 The further the price goes in your preferred direction, the more profit you make.
 But the further the price moves against you, the more you will lose.

 Unlike conventional share trading, spread trading allows you to sell, or go short a company’s stock, if you believe its value will decline.
 You may benefit from the lowering price by doing so.